ritza-co/learn-python-the-right-way/manuscript/chapter-6.md

 Unit tests often have this secondary benefit of clarifying the specifications.
 If you write your own test suites, consider it part of the problem-solving process as you ask questions about what you really expect to happen, and whether you’ve considered all the possible cases.

-Since our book is titled *How to Think Like* ... you might enjoy reading at least one reference about thinking, and about fun ideas like *fluid intelligence*, a key ingredient in problem solving.
+Given our emphasis on *thinking like a computer scientist*, you might enjoy reading at least one reference about thinking, and about fun ideas like *fluid intelligence*, a key ingredient in problem solving.
 See, for example, http://psychology.about.com/od/cognitivepsychology/a/fluid-crystal.htm.
 Learning Computer Science requires a good mix of both fluid and crystallized kinds of intelligence.

 10. Which of these tests fail?
 Explain why.